This post contains amazon affiliate links.

 Cabbage is an under-rated vegetable for ages.
 But on the contrary, cabbage is a nutrition-dense vegetable and has lots of health benefits.
 (Source)

 Cabbage is a low-calorie and low-carb vegetable.
-Hence this is one of the best vegetables for keto diet.
+Hence this is one of the best vegetables for the keto diet.

 It’s a rich source of vitamin K, vitamin C, vitamin B6, folate, manganese.
 This also contains a good amount of magnesium, calcium, potassium, vitamin A along with protein and fiber.
 It also contains other micronutrients that are essential for the healthy functioning of many systems.

 This is also rich in antioxidants and contains plant components like polyphenols and sulfur.
 Vitamin C is also an excellent antioxidant that increases our immunity against diseases.
-Antioxidants fight against the free radicals and reduce the damage caused by them.
+Antioxidants fight against free radicals and reduce the damage caused by them.
 Thus it also reduces the chance of many dangerous chronic diseases like cancer, diabetes, heart diseases.
 However, red cabbage has 30% more antioxidants than green cabbage.